SundayWindy/FlaskRestful/README.md

 ## 6. Unified Exception Handling

-* Exception **doesn't** means bad, on the other side, it's is crucial to let user kown that they are doing someting that the server can not satisfied.
-And they need to knonw why.
+* Exception **doesn't** means bad, on the other side, it's is crucial to let user know that they are doing something that the server can not satisfied.
+And they need to known why.
-* In order to give the user corresponding error info, and to raise exception properly, this project use a file **excepitons** to clarify all exceptions
+* In order to give the user corresponding error info, and to raise exception properly, this project use a file **exceptions** to clarify all exceptions

 ```py
 class ServerException(Exception):